SymmetricDiffusers: Learning Discrete Diffusion on Finite Symmetric Groups: Learning Diffusion Models on Finite Symmetric Groups

 To align with the literature of diffusion models, we call the list $[t_0,\ldots,t_k]$ the \textit{denoising schedule}.
 After incorporating the denoising schedule in Eq. \eqref{loss-no-schedule}, we obtain the loss function: { } Note that although we may not have the analytical form of $q(X_{t_i}|X_{t_{i-1}})$, we can draw samples from it.
 Merging is feasible if the support of $p_{\theta}(X_{t_{i-1}}|X_{t_i})$ is equal or larger than the support of $q(X_{t_i}|X_{t_{i-1}})$; otherwise, the inverse of some forward permutations would be almost surely unrecoverable.
 Therefore, we can implement a non-trivial denoising schedule (\ie, $k < T$), when $p_{\theta}(\sigma_t^{\prime} \vert X_t)$ follows the PL or GPL distribution, as they have whole $S_n$ as their support.
 However, merging is not possible for inverse shuffling methods, as their support is smaller than that of the corresponding multi-step forward shuffling.
 To design a successful denoising schedule, we first describe the intuitive principles and then provide some theoretical insights.
 1) The length of forward diffusion $T$ should be minimal so long as the forward process approaches the uniform distribution.
 2) If distributions of $X_{t}$ and $X_{t+1}$ are similar, we should merge these two steps.
 Otherwise, we should not merge them, as it would make the learning problem harder.

 To quantify the similarity between distributions shown in 1) and 2), the TV distance is commonly used in the literature.
-In particular, we can measure $D_{\mathrm{TV}}({q^{(t)}, q^{(t^{\prime})}})$ for $t\neq t^{\prime}$ and $D_{\mathrm{TV}}(q^{(t)}, u)$, where $q^{(t)}$ is the distribution at time $t$ in the forward process and $u$ is the uniform distribution.
+In particular, we can measure $D_{\mathrm{TV}}\bp{q^{(t)}, q^{(t^{\prime})}}$ for $t\neq t^{\prime}$ and $D_{\mathrm{TV}}\bp{q^{(t)}, u}$, where $q^{(t)}$ is the distribution at time $t$ in the forward process and $u$ is the uniform distribution.
 For riffle shuffles, the total variation distance can be computed exactly.
 Specifically, we first introduce the \textit{Eulerian Numbers} $A_{n,r}$ \citep{eulerian}, \ie, the number of permutations in $S_n$ that have exactly $r$ rising sequences where $1\leq r\leq n$. $A_{n,r}$ can be computed using the following recursive formula $A_{n,r} = r A_{n-1,r} + (n-r+1) A_{n-1, r-1}$ where $A_{1,1}=1$.
-We then have the following result. \begin{restatable}{proposition}{tvbetween} Let $t\neq t'$ be positive integers.
+We then have the following result.
+The proof is given in Appendix \ref{appendix:tv-proof}. \begin{restatable}{proposition}{tvbetween} Let $t\neq t'$ be positive integers.
 Then

 and